Dynamic Agents on GCP¶

 master_address: the address of the PEDL master.
 Rather than hardcoding this IP address, we advise you use one of the following to set the master address as an alias:

 gce.external-ip.
 Which one you should select is based on your network configuration.
 On master startup, we will use the Google Cloud API to obtain the real address if the master address configuration matches the aforementioned options.
 The port number defaults to 8080, but you can specify a different port number like so:

-cloud: the cloud provider to provision instances with.
+provider: the provider to provision instances with.
 To run dynamic agents on GCP, set it to be

-project: the project id of the cloud provider to provision the agent instances.
-We advise you use the alia
+project: the project id of the GCP resources used by PEDL.
+We advise you use the alias

 gce.project-idto use the project where the master instance is.
 Defaults to

-zone: the zone of the cloud provider to provision the agent instances.
+zone: the zone of the GCP resources used by PEDL.
 We advise setting this zone to be the same region as the PEDL master for better network performance.
 Defaults to

 boot_disk_size: size of the root volume of the PEDL agent in GB.
 We recommend at least 100GB.
 Defaults to

 boot_disk_source_image: the boot disk source image of the PEDL agent that was shared with you.
 To use a specific version of the PEDL agent image from a specific project, it should be set in the format:

 label_key: key for labeling the PEDL agent instances.
 Defaults to